 - The Spirit Airlines Big Front Seat.
 Alongside the Southwest Airlines companion pass and Alaska Airlines $99 credit card companion ticket this is arguably one of the very best deals in travel.
-Now that Spirit Airlines has improved its reliability and joined up with PreCheck, and is even adding inflight internet, the airline just isn’t as bad as it used to be (indeed, they aren’t as bad as they used to want you to think they were).
+Pre-pandemic Spirit Airlines had improved its reliability and joined up with PreCheck, and is even adding inflight internet.
+Their recent operational problems aside, the airline just isn’t as bad as it used to be (indeed, they aren’t as bad as they used to want you to think they were!).

 They sell what you might think of as first class seats for a pittance above coach, often less than $40.
-And what you’re getting is exactly what they’re selling – a Big Front Seat – without extra benefits or services.
+And what you’re getting is exactly what they’re selling – a Big Front Seat – without extra benefits besides earlier boarding.
 It’s first class on an increasingly decent airline for less than you imagine.

 Copyright: boarding1now / 123RF Stock Photo

 - Uber.
 Their reputation went through the ringer, then they spent a lot of time trying to be seen as nice.
 They aren’t the underdog anymore fighting politicians in the pockets of taxi bosses for the right to operate.
 Now they’re the ones blocking competitors.
 And they seem to have scaled back their entrepreneurial ambitions.